Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 06.23.56 UTC
+- WIB: Senin, 9 Desember 2024 09.04.19 UTC
-- WITA: Senin, 9 Desember 2024 07.23.56 UTC
+- WITA: Senin, 9 Desember 2024 10.04.19 UTC
-- WIT: Senin, 9 Desember 2024 08.23.56 UTC
+- WIT: Senin, 9 Desember 2024 11.04.19 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: funny
+Kategori: motivational